Your search results

 Anima Garden

 Nestled in the foothills of the Atlas Mountains, about 30 minutes from Marrakech, Anima Garden is a contemporary botanical garden created by Italian artist André Heller.
-Opened in 2016, it combines art, nature, and architecture.
-The garden features over 20 different themed areas, including a cactus garden, a bamboo forest, and a water lily pond.
+It combines art, nature, and architecture across over 20 different themed areas, including a cactus garden, a bamboo forest, and a water lily pond.
 Throughout the garden, you’ll find sculptures and installations by artists like Keith Haring and Auguste Rodin.
 The vibrant colors and eclectic design make it a photographer’s dream.
 Anima Garden’s official site offers details on exhibitions and events.

 Jardin Majorelle (Majorelle Garden)